DS-100/textbook/ch1/the_data_science_lifecycle.md

 It is quite common for more questions and problems to emerge after the last step of this process, and we can thus repeatedly engage in this procedure to discover new characteristics of our world.
-This fortuitous feedback loop is so central to our work that we call it the **data science lifecycle**.
+This positive feedback loop is so central to our work that we call it the **data science lifecycle**.

 If the data science lifecycle is as easy to conduct as it is to state, there